WVLA-TV: History

 On May 2, 1986, WRBT was the first local station in Baton Rouge and the first NBC affiliate in Louisiana to broadcast in stereo, after WYES and WNOL in New Orleans and KMSS-TV in Shreveport.
 It changed its calls to WVLA on November 26, 1987, after building a higher and more powerful tower that boosted its signal to a full five million watts.
 From April 1990 until February 1991, the station took a secondary affiliation with Fox by airing week-delayed episodes of The Simpsons, In Living Color, and Married... with Children.

 Vetter owned the station until 1996, when he sold it to Lafayette-based White Knight Broadcasting, owned by Sheldon Galloway.
 This move created a partnership, as Communications Corporation of America, a company controlled by Galloway's father, Thomas, owned Fox affiliate WGMB.
-Around this time, WVLA began branding itself as NBC 33, which, with the exception of a brief period in the early 2000s, would remain the station's branding until 2015.
+Around this time, WVLA began branding itself as "NBC 33", which, with the exception of a brief period in the early 2000s, would remain the station's branding until 2015.
 Since then, WGMB, WVLA, WBRL, and KZUP have shared the same studios, moving to its current studios on Perkins Road in 1999.

 On April 24, 2013, ComCorp announced the sale of its entire group to Nexstar Broadcasting Group.
 WVLA and KZUP were to be sold to Mission Broadcasting, but on August 13, 2014, Mission withdrew its application.
 The sale was completed on January 1, 2015.
 Nexstar would continue to operate WVLA and KZUP under a shared services agreement, with sister stations WGMB and WBRL.

 On July 1, 2015, then-sister stations KADN and KLAF-LD launched NBC on 15.2 and 46.1 with a partial simulcast of WVLA.
-Cox Communications dropped WVLA from its Lafayette regional lineup and replaced it with KLAF as WVLA programming will be on the channel until January 2016.
+Cox Communications dropped WVLA from its Lafayette regional lineup and replaced it with KLAF as WVLA programming aired on the channel until January 2016.
 In June 2015, Nexstar relaunched WVLA and WGMB's website under one banner, www.brproud.com, and in September 2015, Nexstar upgraded the station's news set, hired additional talent, and began broadcasting newscasts in high definition.
-When the upgrades were completed, the station rebranded itself as Local 33 and adopted the news theme "Evolution" in place of "The Rock," similar to sister NBC affiliates KTAL-TV in Shreveport and KTVE in Monroe/El Dorado.
+When the upgrades were completed, the station rebranded itself as Local 33 and adopted the news theme "Evolution" in place of "The Rock", similar to sister NBC affiliates KTAL-TV in Shreveport and KTVE in Monroe–El Dorado.
 In October 2016, WVLA celebrated their 45th anniversary of its original airdate.

-On December 3, 2018, Nexstar announced it would acquire the assets of Chicago-based Tribune Media for $6.4 billion in cash and debt.
-The deal—which would make Nexstar the largest television station operator by total number of stations upon its expected closure late in the third quarter of 2019—would give the WVLA/WGMB/WBRL/KZUP virtual quadropoly sister stations in Tribune's legal duopoly of ABC affiliate WGNO and CW affiliate WNOL-TV in New Orleans.